Niloc1624/YCN-Calculator/README.md

 - flask

 Since https://ballroom.union.rpi.edu/calculator is back up and running again, my next steps will be:
-- Make this calculator able to check any given competition for people who are registered for levels they've pointed out of
+- Add ability to check a given competition for people who are registered for levels they've pointed out of
 - Make this available on a website somehow (like fly.io)